CULTofBEETROOT/apt-abroad/README.md

 # apt-abroad
-function that creates a apt file for update from the mullvad exit country, with sub-layers: tor and https.
+function that creates a source file for debian updates served from the mullvad exit country, with sub-layers: tor over https.

 ╬░░░░░░░░░░╬═════════════════════════════╬░░░░░░░░░░░░░░░░░░░║
 ║░░░░░░░░░░║█░░░█░█░█░█░░░█░░█░░█░███░░░█║░░░░░░░░░░░░░░░░░░░║